MrFlyingPizza/cmpt-125-chatbot-assignment-summer-2020/README.md

 lectures.

-Finally, in the file [chatbot_description.txt](chatbot_description.txt), give a brief English description (e.g. 1 or 2 paragraphs) of how your chatbot works and what is interesting about it.
+Finally, in the file [chatbot_description.txt](chatbot_description.txt), give an English description (e.g. 1 or 2 paragraphs) of how your chatbot works and what is interesting about it.
 Spelling, grammar, and formatting matter!

 ### What to Submit